GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. Visit the home page to see the notification messages indented and notice that the date and time part is smaller than the actual message.
 1. Visit the search page to see the search bar centered along with the `"No Search Results"` text.

-### Style the thumbnails for both the photos and search pages
+### Styling the thumbnails for both the photos and search pages

 The thumbnails displayed on your website currently should appear in a single vertical column on the left of the page.
 In this section you'll reformat them to appear in a table format.